dojo/docs/dojox/widget/DataPresentation.rst

   charttype: the type of presentation of the series in the chart, which can be "range", "line", "bar" (default: "bar")

+  linestyle: the stroke style for lines (if applicable) (default: "Solid")

   axis: the dependant axis to which the series will be attached in the chart, which can be "primary" or "secondary"

   grid: true if the series should be included in a data grid presentation (default: true)